aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   * A list of workflow definitions.

   Raises:
-  * 200: All workflows returned sucessfully.
+  * 200: All workflows returned successfully.
   * 500: Internal server error

-* Get a workflow configruation object by name
+* Get a workflow configuration object by name

   `GET /workflow/configuration/{Name}`

   Returns:
-  * A dictionary contianing the workflow configuration.
+  * A dictionary containing the workflow configuration.

   Raises:
-  * 200: All workflows returned sucessfully.
+  * 200: All workflows returned successfully.
   * 404: Not found
   * 500: Internal server error